ga-adi-gelato/Course-Materials/lessons/android-fundamentals/listviews-listadapters-lesson/readme.md

 So far we've handled clicking on Views using an `OnClickListener`, but in ListViews, we have a bunch of individual Views.
 What happens if we try to write an `OnClickListener` for a ListView?

-> Instructor Note: Show the students an example with OnClickListener

 Android Studio tells us that we don't want to use this!

 The solution is to use something called the `OnItemClickListener`.
 Like the OnClickListener, the OnItemClickListener also contains a method where you put the code for what happens when you click.
 In this case, it's called `OnItemClick`.

-> Check: Why do we use OnItemClickListener instead of OnClickListener

 <a name="demo"></a>
 ## Demo: `OnItemClickListener` (20 mins)